sijingzhangzsj0604/docs/docs/cloud/guides/security/acl.md

 Please refer to [How to Deploy Apache APISIX](../product/how-to-deploy-apache-apisix.md) to learn how to deploy Apache APISIX and connect it to API7 Cloud.
 In this guide, we'll deploy an Apache APISIX instance on Docker.

-### Create Service and API
+### Create Service and Route

-We'll create a Service with the following details in this guide.
+We'll create a service with the following details in this guide.

-1. The Service name is `acl-app`.
+1. The service name is `acl-app`.
 2. The path prefix is `/v1`.
 3. The HTTP Host is `acl.httpbin.org`.
 4. The upstream URL is `https://httpbin.org`.